 What you need:

-- Let the coffee brew, undisturbed, for forty seconds (use a timer) and stir again gently to make sure all coffee is immersed.
+- Let the coffee brew, undisturbed, for :30 and stir again gently.

-- At a minute thirty (1:30) remove your siphon from its heat source and give it another big swirl with the bamboo paddle.
+- At a 1:15 remove your siphon from its heat source and give it one last stir.

-- Your coffee should take another minute or so to draw downward and finally rest in the bottom.
+- The coffee will begin to draw downward and finally rest in the bottom.
 You’ll know it’s ready when a dome of grounds has formed at the top of the filter, and when the coffee at the bottom has begun to bubble a bit.